Noah7155/wallpapers/README.md

-# I DO NOT OWN THESE IMAGES
+# I DO NOT OWN THESE IMAGES (Most of them, some are my own photography, ill never tell)

 ## I JUST LIKE THEM